The Top 3 Fertility HerbsHealthy Pregnancy, Baby & Child

 Nettle tea is also fantastic in preparing for the baby’s birth as it is extremely high in Vitamin K, which allows the Mother to safely skip the newborn vitamin K shot knowing that her newborn baby’s blood will already contain an ample amount.

 Continuing to drink nettle tea while breastfeeding promotes successful lactation and a copious milk supply as well!

-Red clover contains high amounts of calcium and magnesium.
+Red clover is an excellent fertility herb primarily due to the high amounts of calcium and magnesium.
 These two minerals are believed to be of high importance in affecting a woman’s ability to conceive.

 Red clover contains every single trace element needed by the glandular system.
 As such, this alkalizing herb is probably the single most effective plant used for balancing of the hormones needed for conception to take place.
 Balancing the body acid/alkaline PH, and thereby, the uterus PH, goes a long way toward favoring conception.

 Brew your red clover tea along with peppermint (or another type of mint if you prefer), which acts as a sexual stimulant.
 To make a powerful infusion of this herb, take one ounce of red clover and a teaspoon of peppermint and steep in one quart of hot filtered water for 4 hours.